-iPhone beats out Android in sales at Verizon and AT&T stores, analyst claimsAlex Wagner - Senior News Editor
+iPhone beats out Android in sales at Verizon and AT&T stores, analyst claimsAlex Wagner - Deputy Managing Editor, News Desk

 Curious to know who's winning the age-old battle between iPhone and Android at brick and mortar carrier stores?
 According to BTIG analyst Walter Piecyk, it's the iPhone.
 Piecyk and others at BTIG spent the last three weeks calling 250 different AT&T and Verizon stores and, after the dust had settled, it was found that the iPhone was the best selling smartphone at 58 percent of stores polled.
 Android took top honors at 21 percent of the stores, while both platforms shared the gold medal at 20 percent of the outlets.